 In collaboration with departments in the Medical Sciences Division, the Institute of Biomedical Engineering, the Oxford Uehiro Centre for Practical Ethics, and with the NHS, the Department for Continuing Education offers part-time graduate courses designed to meet the interests and circumstances of clinicians and scientists in a range of disciplines and professions.

-The programme currently comprises courses in evidence-based health care, experimental and translational therapeutics, paediatric infectious diseases, surgical science and practice, cognitive behavioural therapy, patient safety, medical statistics, systematic reviews, teaching evidence-based health care, qualitative health research methods, nanotechnology for medicine and health care and practical ethics.
+The programme currently comprises courses in evidence-based health care, experimental and translational therapeutics, paediatric infectious diseases, surgical science and practice, cognitive behavioural therapy, patient safety, medical statistics, systematic reviews, teaching evidence-based health care, qualitative health research methods, translational health sciences, nanotechnology for medicine and health care and practical ethics.

 Individual components are also available as free-standing short courses, allowing access to a range of opportunities including research methods, medical statistics, drug discovery, design and management of clinical trials, systematic reviews, innovation and knowledge management, ethics, medical education, patient safety, human factors and quality improvement.